Who We Are

 Legal Services

 LAET provides high-quality civil legal services free of charge for qualifying individuals, including areas such as consumer, housing, family, public benefits, and a range of other miscellaneous matters.
-We are advocates for the elderly, for families, and for victims of domestic violence and work closely with our clients to help navigate legal challenges and seek out justice.
+We are advocates for children, older adults, families, ALICE (Asset Limited, Income Constrained, Employed) families, and victims of domestic violence.
+LAET works closely with clients to help navigate legal challenges and seek justice.

 Family Justice Centers

-LAET provides services to survivors of domestic violence, sexual assault, and human trafficking through offices at four Family Justice Centers in our service area.
-If you need help in obtaining an order of protection against an abuser, or have other legal issues related to abuse, call one of our Family Justice Center
+LAET provides services to survivors of domestic violence, sexual assault, and human trafficking through offices at four family justice centers in our service area.
+If you need help in obtaining an order of protection against an abuser, or have other legal issues related to abuse, call the closest family justice center in your area.

-If you are a victim of domestic violence and are in immediate danger, call 9-1-1.
+If you are experiencing domestic violence and are in immediate danger, call 9-1-1.

 Knoxville, TN 37914